 Evernote: An Easier Way to Keep Track of Ideas

 Use Evernote as the single “bucket” to collect all your notes and ideas, wherever you have them.

 With a waterproof smartphone, you can even catch them in the shower!

 How are you using Evernote?
-Please share your tips and tricks in the comments.
+Please share your productivity tools and tips for working from home in the comments.

 Receive more articles such as this by subscribing to our newsletter!